microsoft/PythonProgrammingPuzzles/puzzles/README.md

             assert w.count(" ") + w.count(",") == 0
             merged += [w, s]
         return "".join(merged[:-1]) == string

+    def sol(string="Hello, world!
+You look like you're on turtles."):
+        """
+        Split a string of words separated by commas and spaces into 2 lists: words and separators

+        Sample input: "Hi there, Anna"
+        Sample output: [["Hi", "there", "Anna"], [" ", ", "]]
+        """
     ```
     <details><summary>1 hand-written solution </summary>